mrtyormaa/Foreign-Exchange/README.md

 Change the above parameters in "Main.java" to get the desired result.

-To be implemented
-  - the features are limited to one file.
-This will be changed in the future version to include features from other files.
-  - time alignment
-  - command line arguement passing.

 ## File Structure
 - src
   - Main.java [Run the Main file to run the program.]